RebelAndroid/RebelAndroid/README.md

 A colorful implementation of [boids](https://en.wikipedia.org/wiki/Boids).
 Written in Javascript using the \<canvas\> API for rendering.

+### Note
+These projects are complete enough to be generally usable.
+For projects in earlier stages of development, see:

 # Works in Progress
 Descriptions represent plans, for current states, see repository.
 ## [Rex-Kernel](https://github.com/RebelAndroid/rex-kernel)
 Exokernel operating system.